Easy Christmas Fundraising Ideas

 • Event location

-• Phone or email (provide a way for potential guests to contact someone in your group with quesitons)
+• Phone or email (provide a way for potential guests to contact you with questions)

 Gingerbread House Event